Let’s be honest: Smoking causes lung cancer.

 Positron Emission Tomography (PET) Scans may also be used to map the spread of any cancer.

-A Needle Biopsy uses a syringe and a needle smaller than one used for drawing blood samples.
-Cells and small fragments of tissue are withdrawn from the mass being examined.
-Needle biopsies don’t require a surgical incision, but might not provide enough tissue for a definitive diagnosis.
+A Needle Biopsy uses a syringe, cells and small fragments of tissue are withdrawn from the mass being examined.

 These are the most common tests.
 However, other studies may use ultrasound, sample liquid near the lung or require minor incisions to collect larger tissue samples.

-Bottom line: If you are going to smoke, you are risking lung cancer.
-So keep an eye out for the obvious symptoms.
+If you are going to smoke, you are risking lung cancer.
+So, keep an eye out for the obvious symptoms.
 See your doctor right way if you sense something is wrong.

 Sources include: McLeod Health, Centers for Disease Control & Prevention, National Cancer Institute, National Institutes of Health, National Health Service UK, American Cancer Society, SC Department of Health and Environmental Control